akshat-k/helpdesk-bot/README.md

 - Google `id_token` expires in **1 hour** — re-login required after expiry
 - Groq free tier: 1,000 requests/day, 12,000 tokens/minute
+- Gmail free tier: 500 emails/day — switch to SendGrid or AWS SES for production
-- Summarization runs synchronously — on very long conversations the first response after the 10th message may be slightly slower
+- Summarization adds slight latency on every 10th message in a conversation
 - `ConversationId` is client-provided — use a UUID generator on the frontend to ensure uniqueness
+- Kafka runs with replication factor 1 in local setup — increase to 3 for production